Md-Mursaleen/EcoScan-app/README.md

 ### 2. 🌍 Improve the Carbon Scoring Model

 - **Material-based Scoring**: Extend the model to differentiate between cotton, polyester, wool, etc., each with distinct CO₂ footprints.
-- **Condition & Usage Factor**: Allow users to input whether the clothing is new, second-hand, or upcycled to adjust scores accordingly.
+- **Condition & Usage Factor**: Allow users to input whether the clothing is new, second-hand or upcycled to adjust scores accordingly.
-- **Brand & Manufacturing Region Data**: Incorporate brand-level sustainability data (e.g., sourced from open databases or APIs).
 - **Machine Learning Model**: In future iterations, train a custom model on labeled image datasets to predict material + item type more accurately than GPT-4 alone.

 ---